PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Implementation Details

-The original signed GNN implementations for SGCN\footnote{https://github.com/benedekrozemberczki/SGCN}, SNEA\footnote{https://github.com/liyu1990/snea}, SiGAT, and SDGNN\footnote{https://github.com/huangjunjie-cs/SiGAT} is based on the code of GraphSAGE\footnote{https://github.com/williamleif/graphsage-simple}.
-In our implementations, we inherit the class of MessagePassing in PyG and add new GraphConv operators (e.g., SNEAConv) for signed networks.
-It is more efficient and unified, which is conducive to the generalization of the code.
-Table~\ref{tab:runtime_link_pred} reports average runtime for the link prediction experiments, showing that we have efficient implementations, with at least as short runtime as original implementations.
-For the other models, the original implementations are based on PyG, so there is not much an efficiency change compared to them.
-Note that SSSNET, DIGRAC and MagNet are not originally written with the MessagePassing class in PyG, and we have transformed the model classes accordingly.
-For the others, we clean up the original codes, add documentation for them, unify some functions, split up some auxiliary layers, add units tests and provide examples. \paragraph{Link Sign Prediction on Signed Graphs.} Link Sign Prediction on Signed Graphs is the task to predict the sign of given edges in a network, which is a binary classification task.
+Herm and Herm\_sym are two variants from \cite{cucuringu2020hermitian}, L and L\_sym are two Signed Laplacian variants from~\cite{kunegis2010spectral}, sns and dns are two Laplacian variations from~\cite{mercado2016clustering}, BNC and BRC are abbreviations for Balanced Normalized Cut and Balanced Ratio Cut from~\cite{Chiang}, and finally SPONGE and SPONGE\_sym are two variants from~\cite{SPONGE_AISTATS_2019}. \paragraph{Link Sign Prediction on Signed Graphs.} Link Sign Prediction on Signed Graphs is the task to predict the sign of given edges in a network, which is a binary classification task.
 Considering the label imbalance, F1 and AUC are used to evaluate the performance.
 Past signed GNNs on this task adopt a two-stage process, first using signed network embedding methods to learn representations from the train set, and then using a downstream classifier to predict the signs of edges in the test set.
 However, the setting is not conducive to searching hyper-parameters.
 In this paper, we split 80\% edges for training, 10\% edges for validation, and the remaining edges constitute the test set.
 We run such train/validation/test splits five times to report the mean and standard deviation over the five runs.
 The downstream classifier is a logistic regression classifier with 80\% train edges.
 The dimension number of node representations $\mathbf{Z}$ is set to 20 for all the methods, which is widely used in related works.
 We use Adam optimizer to optimize all the models (The learning rate is set to 0.01 and the weight decay is set to 1e-3).
 We run 500 epochs (200 epochs as warming up) with 10 epoch evaluations on the AUC metric on the test set and adopt early stopping with the patience of 10 epochs to prevent overfitting.
-For other parameters, we follow the authors' suggestions and released code.
+For other parameters, we follow the authors' suggestions and the released codes.
+Experiments were conducted on a compute node with an NVIDIA Tesla V100S GPU (32GB) and Intel(R) Xeon(R) Silver 4310 CPUs (250GB).
+Table~\ref{tab:link_sign_runtime} reports the average runtime per epoch for both our implementations and the original ones, where we observe a huge improvement in runtime efficiency over the original implementations for SiGAT, SNEA and SDGNN.
+For SGCN, the original and our implementations consume comparable runtime, and hence we omit the runtime report for the original implementation here.